 create_clock -period 8.000 [get_pins -compatibility_mode {*|altpcie_hip_256_pipen1b|stratixv_hssi_gen3_pcie_hip|observablecoreclkdiv}]

-It is important to use the "-compatibility_mode" option in order to use wildcards within the SDC for get_pins.
+It is important to use the "-compatibility_mode" option to use wildcards within the SDC for get_pins.